andreipopi/andreipopi/README.md

 ## 💻 Research Code

-Code and experimental artifacts for my main publications are available in the [TU Graz Knowledge Representation and Reasoning (KRR) GitLab group](https://gitlab.tugraz.at/krr).
+Code and prototypes for my main publications are available in the [TU Graz Knowledge Representation and Reasoning (KRR) GitLab group](https://gitlab.tugraz.at/krr).
 My complete publication list is available on [DBLP](https://dblp.org/pid/231/4051).

 ## 🧑‍🏫 Service, Outreach & Teaching